ihiroky/gnome-shell-extension-panel-osd/README.md

 ### [Fedora](https://fedoraproject.org/)

-You can install the extension from [my repo](http://rpm.jenslody.de/).
+You can install the extension from the official Fedora repos.
-I have packages for Fedora 19 and 20.

-To install my repo download and install [this rpm](http://rpm.jenslody.de/fedora-jenslody.de-0.1-2.fc17.noarch.rpm).

-If it is not installed automatically, just run:

-    sudo yum localinstall --nogpgcheck http://rpm.jenslody.de/fedora-jenslody.de-0.1-2.fc17.noarch.rpm

-If you are using dnf with the [COPR](https://copr.fedoraproject.org/) [plugin](http://dnf.baseurl.org/2014/03/19/copr-plugin/) you can also use my COPR repo by:

-    sudo dnf copr enable jenslody/gnome-shell-extensions

-Now you can install the extension, either via your favourite package-manager or on a console:

-    sudo yum install gnome-shell-extension-panel-osd

 ## Generic (Local installation)